-Analysis was conducted to investigate the likely impact of this drop in response rates.
+Due to a drop in the response rate in 2015, an analysis was conducted to investigate the likely impact of this drop in response rates.
 This was undertaken by modeling the 2014 sample results to examine what the impact of a 3% drop in response rates would have been had a lower number of interviews been achieved, and comparing this against the 67% full sample results.